AlishNarshidani/Fantasy-App/README.md

-# CricMania – Cricket Fantasy App
+# 🏏 CricMania - Fantasy Cricket App

 ## Introduction
 **CricMania** is a feature-rich mobile application designed for cricket enthusiasts to create fantasy teams, join contests, track live scores, and play mini-games for additional rewards.
 The app ensures secure user access with two-step verification, real-time match data, and a smooth transaction system for deposits, withdrawals, and contest entries.
 It blends fantasy sports excitement with interactive gaming, delivering a comprehensive cricket experience.